 How to verify registration

 The green hexagonal badge in the windscreen is the first check.
 No badge, no lesson — taking money without being registered is a criminal offence, and your insurance may be void if the instructor isn't legitimate.
+You can verify further at gov.uk/find-driving-instructor.
+The register shows their licence number, grade, and whether their registration is current.

 PDIs — trainee instructors

-PDIs often offer lessons at reduced rates — sometimes significantly so — and lessons with them can be perfectly good value, particularly for straightforward learners.
+A PDI (Potential Driving Instructor) displays a pink triangular badge rather than the green hexagon, and they are typically supervised by a registered ADI.
+PDIs often offer lessons at reduced rates and can be perfectly good value for straightforward learners.
 The tradeoff is that a PDI is still developing their diagnostic skills.
-They can teach you to do things correctly; they may be less effective at identifying subtly wrong habits and correcting them before the test.
-For a learner who is finding the process straightforward, a PDI is a reasonable choice.
 For a learner who is struggling in a specific area, the experienced ADI is the better investment.

 The questions worth asking before you book